 At all times relevant hereto, OptumRx derived substantial revenue providing pharmacy benefits in Virginia through several different means, including, but not limited to, providing services and formulary management for (i) the Eastern Virginia Medical School, and (ii) the Washington Metropolitan Area Transit Authority (WMATA) Employee Health and Welfare Plan and Prescription Drug Benefits.

-At all times relevant hereto, OptumRx offered pharmacy benefit management services nationwide and maintained a national formulary or formularies that are used nationwide, including in Rockbridge County.
+At all times relevant hereto, OptumRx offered pharmacy benefit management services nationwide and maintained a national formulary or formularies that are used nationwide, including in Halifax County.
 At all times relevant hereto, those formularies included opioids, including those at issue in this case.
-At all times relevant hereto, those formularies allowed for the dispensing and reimbursement of such opioids in Virginia, including in Rockbridge County.
+At all times relevant hereto, those formularies allowed for the dispensing and reimbursement of such opioids in Virginia, including in Halifax County.

 The PBM Defendants managed the reimbursement for the vast majority of opioids at issue in this case.
 Without the PBM Defendants’ reimbursement for the opioids at issue herein, the opioids likely would not have entered the marketplace and the entire scheme would have failed.